inno-devops-labs/S25-core-course-labs/app_python/README.md

 This is a simple web application built with Python and Flask to display the current time in Moscow.
 The time updates whenever the page is refreshed.

+## Endpoints

+- `/`: Displays the current time in Moscow and the number of visits.
+- `/visits`: Displays the number of visits

 ### Instructions

 1. Clone this repository: